top of page

 my sisters and I would run

-in our swimsuits through the grass
+in our swimsuits through the yard

 while he followed us